How DCF Interprets Omissions As Failure To Protect Your Children

 Domestic Violence Injunction Hearings: $1,000 to $1,500.

-For additional information on retainer fees pleas click Retainer Fees
+For additional information on retainer fees pleas click on Family Lawyer Retainer Fees

 For additional information on child dependency cases relating to the Florida Department of Children and Families, please click on these other pages on this website: